rfxcom/node-rfxcom/README.md

 Sending Commands
 ================

-Prototype objects are provided for some of the most useful protocols (see the RFXCOM manual for details):
+Prototype transmitter objects are provided for almost all packet types (see the RFXCOM manual for details).
+The only packet types which can be transmitted but are *not* currently supported are:

-* Blinds1
-* Chime1
-* Curtain1
-* Lighting1
-* Lighting2
-* Lighting3
-* Lighting4
-* Lighting5
+* 0x1C, Edisio (868 MHz devices only)
-* Lighting6
+* 0x21, Security2
+* 0x72, FS20 (868 MHz devices only)
-* Rfy
+* 0x7F, Raw transmit

-Each prototype has a constructor, most of which must be called with the required subtype as a second parameter.
+Each transmitter has a constructor, which must be called with an RfxCom object as the first parameter, the subtype as the second parameter, and an options object as an optional third parameter.
 The subtypes are exported from `index.js` and can be accessed as shown in the examples below.
-Each prototype has functions to send the appropriate commands.
-File `DeviceCommands.md` contains a quick reference to all these transmitter prototype objects.
+Each transmitter has functions to send the appropriate commands.
+File `DeviceCommands.md` contains a quick reference to all these transmitter objects.

 Commands can only be sent when the RFXtrx433 is connected (see below).
 Commands are held in a queue, and will be sent as soon as the RFXtrx433 can accept them.
 No commands are sent (and no messages received) until the initial handshake